 6. Attend the Visa Interview

-- Biometric details like fingerprints will be taken.
+- Biometric data (fingerprints) will be collected.

 7. Visa Processing